Pervez Musharraf-Biography and Facts | Real World Hero

 In 2019, Musharraf was sentenced to death by a Pakistani court for treason.
 However, he remains in self-imposed exile and has not returned to Pakistan to face his sentence.

-Women’s rights: Musharraf was a strong advocate for women’s rights and introduced a number of policies aimed at improving their status in society, such as the Women’s Protection Bill and the establishment of the National Commission on the Status of Women.
+• Advancement of Women’s Rights: Musharraf advanced women’s rights by introducing the Women’s Protection Bill and establishing the National Commission on the Status of Women.

 Conclusion: